We recommend installing the Hassio image as it is easiest to configure and have the easy to use and nice looking Lovelace graphical interface.

 MQTT_PORT = 1883 (standard)

-MQTT_PASS = <same as above in HA config>
+MQTT_PASS = <same as above if built in broker>

 MQTT_PUBALL = 20 (Time in minutes for re-publish all data, 0=off)